Hazel M. Johnson: People for Community Recovery

-In 1979 Johnson founded the People for Community Recovery.
+In 1979 Johnson founded the People for Community Recovery to address tenant issues within the Chicago area.
 Incorporated as a not-for-profit organization in 1982, the group focused "on fighting environmental racism as it affected the residents of Altgeld Gardens public housing project."
 One of their first achievements was successfully lobbying the city of Chicago to test the well-sourced drinking water supplied to Maryland Manor, which demonstrated the presence of toxins, cyanide among them, in the community's water.
 The 1984 findings resulted in the introduction of water and sewer lines to the area.

+In 1985, Johnson led environmental bus tours for DePaul students to learn about the environmental injustices occurring within the Altgeld Gardens.

 The People for Community Recovery, which continues to operate today under the leadership of Johnson's daughter Cheryl, went on to conduct multiple surveys documenting the South Side's "abnormally high rates of respiratory, pulmonary, and skin-related disease in addition to high infant death rates and cancer."
 Records regarding their activities spanning from 1935 to 2007 were donated to the Chicago Public Library for public use in 2009.

+Cheryl Johnson became the executive director of the People for Community Recovery organization.
+In 2021, Cheryl helped pass the law of the Climate and Equitable Jobs Act that helped people of color to have new job opportunities in Chicago.
+The People for Community Recovery website continues to dedicate Hazel M. Johnson's environmental justice work and has provided timelines through Johnson's active policy changes.
+The People for Community Recovery's website further presents a timeline of the work that Cheryl and the team has done to keep Johnson's public memory alive, to teach neighborhoods about awareness to environmental issues, and to help provide support for safe and proper housing conditions.